 2. Get comfortable playing with spices/seasonings

-Sometimes vegan meals have a reputation of being bland and boring.
+Sometimes vegan meals have a reputation for being bland and boring.
 Vegan life is what you make it!
 I don't know about you, but I'm not interested in blah meals.
 I live for flavor!
-Some of the most common spices/seasoning I use: Salt, black pepper, cumin, garlic and onion powder, cayenne, smoked paprika and oregano.
+Some of the most common spices/seasoning I use Salt, black pepper, cumin, garlic and onion powder, cayenne, smoked paprika, and oregano.